-Figure 3: Steps of the Repeater Initiation Protocol.
+Fig. 3.
+Steps of the Repeater Initiation Protocol.

-- 3. B recalculates its Utility based on the number of the updated data rates of clients whose responses had Utility improved (assuming the clients will accept to use the repeater).
-It then rebroadcasts a message with a revised set of client IP addresses. - 4.
-When A receives the second request, it recomputes its utility and sends a message to B either accepting or refusing to join the repeater network.
-If A accepts, it will start monitoring the medium for B's repeater network. - 5.
-When B receives sufficient acceptances from authorized clients, it turns itself into a SoftRepeater. - 6.
-Authorized clients then join the repeater network.
+- The node with a high Repeater Utility, say B in Figure 3, creates a message with the IP addresses of clients it intends to serve, and the estimated data rate of each client.
+It then broadcasts this message in its IP subnet. - 2) When an intended client, say A in Figure 3, receives this message, it computes its Utility of using B as the repeater.
+It then unicasts this Utility and its estimated data rate to B. Note that the data rate is calculated from the signal strength of overheard packets sent by B. - 3) B recalculates its Utility based on the number of the updated data rates of clients whose responses had Utility improved (assuming the clients will accept to use the repeater).
+It then rebroadcasts a message with a revised set of client IP addresses. - 4) When A receives the second request, it recomputes its utility and sends a message to B either accepting or refusing to join the repeater network.
+If A accepts, it will start monitoring the medium for B's repeater network. - 5) When B receives sufficient acceptances from authorized clients, it turns itself into a SoftRepeater. - 6) Authorized clients then join the repeater network.

 Note that messages in steps 1 through 4 of the above protocol are sent via the AP over the WLAN network, and works only if all the clients are connected to the AP.
 Currently, we do not support scenarios where a client is disconnected from the network.
-However, we note that these scenarios can be implemented using schemes similar to the ones proposed in [6, 1].
+However, we note that these scenarios can be implemented using schemes similar to the ones proposed in [9], [1].